Effective October 10, 2023

-Data protection law in Europe requires a “lawful basis” for collecting and retaining personal information from residents of the European Economic Area.
+Data protection law in Europe requires a “lawful basis” for collecting and retaining personal information from residents of the European Economic Area and the UK.
 Our lawful bases include, but are not limited to:

 - Performing the contract we have with you: In certain circumstances, we need your personal data to comply with our contractual obligation to deliver our services, and assist with any questions you may have.

 - Legal compliance: Sometimes the law says we need to collect and use your data.

 - When you give your consent: For some processing and data collection, we will seek your consent before collecting and using your information.
 To the extent we rely on your consent for data processing or collection, you may withdraw your consent at any time by contacting us as described at the bottom of this Policy.

 - Legitimate interests: This is a term in data protection law that allows us to process your Personal Information if we have a fair reason to use your data, and only if we do so in ways which do not hurt your interests and rights.
 We sometimes require your data to pursue our legitimate interests in running our business, including fraud prevention, improving our Sites and Services, quality assurance, and marketing purposes, as long as our use of your data does not materially impact your rights, freedom or interests.
 This allows us to improve and develop the quality of our Services and the online experience we offer all our customers.